 IntestiMax - Soothes the lining of the intestines and has key nutrients to rebuild the cells of the intestinal wall.
 For gastrointestinal issues, such as leaky gut, IBS, ulcers, UC, etc.

-ParaMax - will clear out parasites, worms and their eggs - ALSO contains Milk Thistle for Liver Support
+Scram - will clear out parasites, worms and their eggs - ALSO contains Milk Thistle for Liver Support

 Candisol - will break down and eliminate yeast from candida albicans and some other fungi